corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

 This can get out of hand very quickly.
 The function signature is now more complex, and it is harder to understand what the function does.
 It also makes it harder to refactor your code because you have to move the lifetime annotation with it.
 Lifetimes are not free!
-It's very easy to put yourself into a corner, where it's hard to make fundamental changes to how your code works.
+It's very easy to put yourself into a corner where it's hard to make fundamental changes to how your code works.
 Explicit lifetimes should be treated as a last resort because they increase tech debt and alienate beginners.

 ## Don't Be Afraid Of Lifetimes Either

 What if you depend on a library that requires lifetime annotations?

-One example is servo's [`html5ever`](https://github.com/servo/html5ever/), a high-performance HTML parser written in Rust.
+One example is Servo's [`html5ever`](https://github.com/servo/html5ever/), a high-performance HTML parser written in Rust.
 It uses lifetimes extensively to ensure memory safety and performance.
 When using such a library, you have to deal with lifetimes, whether you like it or not.
 However, understanding the basics of lifetimes can help you navigate these situations more effectively.
 Remember that lifetimes are there to help you write safe and efficient code.
 They are not something to be afraid of but rather a powerful tool in your Rust toolkit.

 Get comfortable with lifetimes even if you don't use them often.